dmmlynarczyk/Learning/azure/video-notes/implement-and-manage-storage.md

 **File immutability**: means that you have a file that can never be deleted or edited, and you can be certain that it has not been changed.

 ## Encryption

+There are two encryption types in Azure:
+- **Microsoft-managed keys**: where Microsoft takes care of everything, and everything is stored on the hard drives encrypted. (*Default*)
+- **Customer-managed keys**: you create and manage the keys and provided the keys to a key vault that you reference.